rimutaka/lambda-debugger-runtime-emulator/README.md

 __Launching the local lambda:__
 - start the _runtime-emulator_ in the terminal as a binary or with `cargo run`
-- run [env-lambda.sh](env-lambda.sh) in a terminal window on your local machine
+- add environmental variables from the prompt printed by the _runtime-emulator_ to the lambda terminal
-- start your lambda in the same terminal window with `cargo run`
+- start your lambda with `cargo run`

 ![launch example](/img/emulator-launch.png)